FEATURE-Outed by online campaign, children of Myanmar junta hounded abroad

 The junta has not responded to the imposition of these sanctions, but had said earlier that it had expected sanctions and was not worried by them.

 In Australia, some in the Myanmar community are campaigning for the government to sanction children of members of the junta by freezing their assets or revoking their visas.
-Australia's Department of Foreign Affairs and Trade has still to respond to a request from Reuters for comment.
+A spokesperson for Australia's Department of Foreign Affairs and Trade was unable to comment on whether it was considering sanctions for any additional individuals.

 Some people targeted in Australia have had their personal information, phone numbers, places of work, and suburbs where they live, published online.